Welcome to the French Hill Pond Website.

 The descriptions of Acadia National Park on this website are intended to encourage the general public to visit the park rather than French Hill Pond.
 There are many bodies of water in the park that are similar to French Hill Pond.
 Please do not attempt to visit French Hill Pond unless invited by a resident of the subdivision.

 The photography on this website is from both film and digital cameras.
 Unless otherwise noted, the photographer was David Lind.
 The larger photographs taken by Mr. Lind are about 640 x 480 pixels (picture elements) depending upon the source.
-The digital camera used, a Nikon D5000, will produce pictures that reduce to 640 x 425 pixels.
+The digital cameras used, a Nikon D5000 or Nikon D500, will produce pictures that reduce to 640 x 425 pixels.
 The film camera used, a Nikon F3, produces photographs that reduce to 640 x 480 pixels.
-The digital photographs have about twice the resolution of the best 35mm film photographs.
-The digital photographs were taken at a resolution of 4,288 x 2,848 pixels, compressed from the Nikon Electronic Format to the "good" standard in the Joint Photographic Experts Group (JPEG) format and finally reformatted to the large website JPEG format, 640 x 425.
+The digital photographs have about twice or better the resolution of the best 35mm film photographs.
+The digital photographs were taken at a resolution of 4,288 x 2,848 pixels for the D5000 or 5,568 x 3,712 pixels for the D500, compressed from the Nikon Electronic Format to at least the "good" standard in the Joint Photographic Experts Group (JPEG) format and finally reformatted to the large website JPEG format, 640 x 425.
 This process looses some color information but the losses are not detectable by most people.
 Photographs taken in wet areas, like on the pond, are taken with a FujifilmÒ Finepix XP55 waterproof digital camera.
 These XP55 photographs are reduced to 640 x 480 pixels in large website JPEG format from 4,320 x 3240 pixels.

 This site may also contain microphotography at 640 x 480 resolution.
 Two microscopes were used, 20X fixed magnification stereomicroscope and trinocular biologicalmicroscope up to 1000X.
 The digital imagers are a Moticam 352 and an Amscope 3.0 MP.
 For more information about microphotography on this website, point and click HERE.

 The descriptions of some of the photographs on this website indicate the focal length of the lens used.
 This information is provided to help people prepare to reproduce the photographs when they visit Acadia National Park.
-However, the focal length data will produce different results with digital cameras than with 35mm film cameras.
-The digital camera used for most of these photographs, the Nikon D5000, will effectively increase the focal length relative to a 35mm camera by about 1.5 (fifty percent) because the digital sensor is smaller than a 35mm frame.
+However, the focal length data will produce different results with digital cameras than with 35mm film cameras or 35mm digital cameras.
+The digital cameras used for most of these photographs, the Nikon D5000 or Nikon D500, will effectively increase the focal length relative to a 35mm camera by about 1.5 (fifty percent) because the digital sensor is smaller than a 35mm frame.
 For example, a photograph taken with the digital camera using a lens focal length of 200mm would require a 300mm lens on a 35mm film camera to reproduce the photograph more or less exactly.
 Therefore, a visitor should plan to use a 300mm lens on a 35mm camera to reproduce the photograph.
 Other digital cameras may have smaller or larger digital sensors.
 The manuals for those cameras should indicate the multiplier required to determine the equivalent focal length for a 35mm film camera lens.
+Some digital cameras, like the Nikon digitals intended for optimal use with Nikkor Fx lenses, have sensors that are equivalent to 35mm film.
 Adjustments for differences may be necessary when using a different digital camera.
 Determine the equivalent 35mm film camera focal length lens by multiplying the focal length on this website by 1.5.
-Then divide this result by the multiplier for the digital camera you have to determine the focal length setting for a digital camera different from the Nikon D5000.
+Then divide this result by the multiplier for the digital camera you have to determine the focal length setting for a digital camera different from the Nikon D5000 or Nikon D500.

 Living organisms are divided into three groups: Archaea, Bacteria and Eukerya depending upon genetic characteristics.
 Each of these groups is a "domain."
 The discussion of domains is beyond the scope of this website.
 Biological "kingdoms" are another means of differentiating forms of life and are generally subordinate to domains.
 However, taxonomists (biologists specializing in the classification of life forms) may differ on how various forms of life are classified.
 This website will generally represent the viewpoint of American biologists.